Laura J. Itle, Ph.D.

 Assistant Director

-Emily Heuring joined IDA in 2004, initially supporting operational testing of chemical and biological defense systems for the Department of Defense.
+Emily Heuring joined IDA in 2004, initially supporting operational testing of chemical and biological defense systems for the Department of War.
 She has also provided evaluations of antiterrorist technologies for the Department of Homeland Security.
 Currently, she leads IDA’s analytic support to the Office of the Secretary of Defense for programming and budget reviews.
 Emily has a doctorate in biochemistry, cellular biology and molecular biology from Johns Hopkins University School of Medicine.
 She received her bachelor’s degree in biological sciences at Butler University.

 John S. Hong, Ph.D.